pelias/documentation/development/roadmap.md

 when items on our roadmap will be completed, but this document does serve as a roughly priority order of major changes we hope to make.

+## Fuzzy matching/typo correction for autocomplete

+The Pelias autocomplete endpoint currently supports extremely limited typo correction.
+However, this support is really a result of implementation details, and not a result of a concerted effort.

+By adding such a feature in a deliberate way we can greatly increase the usability of the autocomplete endpoint.

 ## Expanded input language support

 Overall, Pelias has a solid foundation of language and internationalization